Wildlife & Landscapes

 Fall is a great time to explore the Greater Yellowstone Ecosystem.
 Wildlife will be on the move, elk rut will be audible and the fall colors will brighten the landscape before the winter snow settles in.

-During the workshop you will also have the opportunity to photograph famous Yellowstone National Park landmarks like Old Faithful, the Grand Canyon of the Yellowstone, the Grand Prismatic and Mammoth Hot Springs as well as landmarks in Grand Teton National Park, such as, Oxbow Bend, Jenny Lake, Mormon Row or Moulton Barns and Schwabacher Landing.
+During the workshop you will also have the opportunity to photograph landmarks in Grand Teton National Park, such as, Oxbow Bend, Jenny Lake, Mormon Row or Moulton Barns and Schwabacher Landing.
 Our small group size combined with an experienced photography guide will ensure personalized attention, great wildlife photography and great landscape opportunities.

 The exact routes and itineraries will depend on a number of factors – the most important being your areas of interest, current wildlife sightings and road conditions.
 One of the great things about our safaris and photography workshops is our ability to customize each safari for you.
-Our guides are all highly experienced with thousands of hours in both Grand Teton and Yellowstone allowing them to make suggestions and calibrate the adventure to your experience level and desires.
+Our guides are all highly experienced with thousands of hours in Grand Teton National Park allowing them to make suggestions and calibrate the adventure to your experience level and desires.
 Every day is different for us which makes our safaris more fun for both you and your guides.
-Lodges and hotels may also vary depending on season.

 What's Included